Vermont Solar Hot Water

 Solar energy works in Vermont.
 We have plenty of sun – about 80% of what Florida receives each year, and 30% more than Germany and Japan, countries which lead the world in solar installations thanks to generous incentives.

 In the summer, solar hot water heaters in Vermont meet almost 100% of household hot water requirements.
 In the winter, they meet about 30% of household requirements.
-The balance is provided by oil, propane, electricity or our new, efficient heat pump hot water heater.
+The balance is provided by oil, propane or electricity.
 In 2011, 450 Vermonters added solar hot water to their homes.
-Starting in March, 2012, Co-op members installed more than 80 solar hot water heaters through our Co-op Solar program (Co-op Solar ended on July 1, 2013)
+Starting in March, 2012, Co-op members installed 75 solar hot water heaters through our Co-op Solar program.

-- Sunward solar hot water heaters pay for themselves though energy savings in six to ten years.
+- Solar hot water heaters pay for themselves though energy savings in ten years or so.

 - They increase home values – by up to 20 times annual energy savings according to one study.

-- They qualify for a huge, 30% federal tax credit and a generous Vermont rebate.
+- Solar hot water heaters qualify for a huge, 30% federal tax credit.

-- Installation is simple and easy whether you do it yourself or hire a contractor.
+- Installation is simple and easy, especially when you hire HarveSTAR, the Energy Co-op's recommended contractor.

 Every time I call the Energy Co-op, I’m greeted by a friendly staff member who really takes their time explaining things to me.
 I never feel like they’re in a rush – talking to me is what’s most important to them.
 And I always end up learning something about my energy consumption.
 They definitely want to help me improve it, and I’m grateful for that.